twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

 attnUSD is a **USD-denominated share** backed by:

 - a basket of stablecoins (USDC, USDT, USDe, USDC+),
 - revenue-backed advances and loans to:
   - apps,
   - creators,
   - DAOs,
   - DePIN projects.

-You deposit stables, you receive attnUSD.
+You deposit stables and receive attnUSD.
 Over time:

-- as loans amortize and revenue deals pay in (or default),
+- as loans amortise and revenue deals pay in (or default),
 - the vault’s value moves,
 - and attnUSD tracks that value.

-It is **not** a pure “1:1 stablecoin”:
+It is **not** a pure 1:1 stablecoin:

 - it can trade above or below 1,
 - depending on performance and losses.

 ---